How to Make Viili Yogurt

 How to activate your freeze dried Yogurt Starter

-Boil 500ml of full fat pasteurised milk and let it sit to bring back down to room temperature.
-Add the freeze dried yogurt starter culture to the milk and allow to culture for 24-48hrs.
+Boil 250ml of full fat pasteurised milk and let it sit to bring back down to room temperature.
+Add the Viili freeze dried yogurt starter culture to the milk and stir very well.
+Allow to culture for 24-48hrs.
+Check after 24hrs.
 As soon as you notice the milk has started to change consistency (more yogurt like) remove 2 tablespoons from the mixture for the next batch before moving on to the instructions below.
 You can refrigerate the remaining yogurt for additional batches for up to 7 days.

 You will need: